Vow Renewal in Japan

 Japan is a treasure trove of beauty spots, from parks, gardens, historical buildings and nature.
 So, on your next trip, why not surprise your loved one with a romantic, exotic "Vow Renewal in Japan?"

-We are excited to present our garden plan for an intimate experience for you.
+We are excited to present our garden plan for an intimate experience.
 However, if you want something more personalized, contact us, and we will work with you to realize your vision.

 These are our most popular plans, and can be organized just weeks in advance.
 Celebrate a special matrimonial milestone with a romantic vow renewal in a gorgeous Japanese garden or in a more urban setting, complete with optional kimonos and photo-shoot.
 The ceremony is in English with a distinct Japanese flavor.